puneet-kaushal/Sending_data_from_html_form_to_python_flask/README.md

   ## Key feature for python page
   <ol>
   <li>We used a flask in the backend to make a connection between the HTML page and python page. flask is a web application framework and written in python.
-Framework is a collection of libraries and modules that allows web developer to write a application</li>
+Framework is a collection of libraries and modules that allows web developer to write a application.</li>
-  <li><strong>import flask</strong> module in the project, is a mandatory object for flask class  </li>
+  <li><strong>import flask</strong> module in the project is a mandatory.
+Object of flask class is our WSGI application. </li>
-  <li>To make a connection with the database, we need to <strong>import MySQL connector</strong></li>
+  <li>To make a connection with the database, we need to <strong>import MySQL connector</strong>.</li>
-  <li>flask constructor takes the name of the current module (__name__) as an argument</li>
+  <li>flask constructor takes the name of the current module (__name__) as an argument.</li>
-  <li>The <strong>route()</strong>function of the flask class is a decoder, which tells the application which URL should call the associated function</li>
+  <li>The <strong>route()</strong>function of the flask class is a decoder, which tells the application which URL should call the associated function.</li>
   <li>In the <strong>@app.route()</strong>, we also define the methods to send data.
 Methods will be the same as in the HTML page. </li>
   <li>If methods= ['POST']  <br>
     syntax of request method is:-  <br>